Binary Black Hole Waveforms from High-Resolution GR-Athena++ Simulations: FRE convergence

 This section quantifies the numerical errors in the \ac{GW} strain obtained using the \ac{FRE} method due to resolution and radius extraction at null infinity.
 We use the same procedure outlined in Sec.~\ref{sec:cce_convergence}, and the results of the convergence analysis for the phase is shown in \fig{fig:conv_test_fre_res_h_from_psi4}

 We extract the waveforms at $R=100$ and employ three distinct resolutions from the table~(\ref{tab:bbh_runs}).
 Each row in \fig{fig:conv_test_fre_res_h_from_psi4} corresponds to a specific mass ratio, while each column corresponds to a specific mode.
 Focusing on the dominante $(2,2)$ and $(4,4)$ modes, we use the method described in Sec.~(\ref{sec:conv_test}), and we find convergence behavior in all cases.
+It is important to note that we anticipate a convergence order in resolution between 4 and 6 when the simulation is within the convergence regime~(see Sec.~\ref{sec:scheme}).
+As resolution increases, results should approach the lowest convergence order of 4, corresponding to the 4th order Runge-Kutta time integrator.
+Until this convergence rate is confirmed, the estimated order can vary between 4th and 6th order, as observed convergence can vary with resolution.
+However, identifying the same consistent convergence behavior across all simulations is complicated.
+A puncture solution of Einstein's equations for \ac{BBH} systems is not a regular solution and typically exhibits only $C^2$ continuity at the punctures~\cite{Ansorg:2004ds}.
+Additionally, the use of different resolutions for runs with varying mass ratios further complicates this analysis.

 Similarly, we choose the highest resolution and perform the analysis for different extraction radii to determine the convergence order for the phase and amplitude of the \ac{FRE} strains.
 The outcomes of this analysis are illustrated in \fig{fig:conv_test_fre_radius_psi4}.
 Across all cases, except $q=2$, we observe that strains converge with respect to the extraction radius\footnote{While for $q=2$ run we see no convergence in phase with respect to the extraction radii, we observe a 2nd order convergence in amplitude.}.